 The spear phisher was not content with access to one client's information.
 What they wanted was enough information to enable identity theft as well as other information that might give them some leverage for a small ransom.
 There was plenty of information in the files to allow them to do that.
-Ultimately, they abandoned the ransom idea, but files were still breached.

-XO Legal had to pay for all client identity theft remediation and lost several clients (who were a substantial part of their revenue).
+XO Legal had to pay for all client identity theft remediation, lost several clients (who were a substantial part of their revenue).
 In the end, they still did not know if any other client information had been breached.
 But, as it turned out, it could have been far worse and far more costly.